Loss Mitigation Policy

 • Closing costs

-Under the CFH Legacy Program, the sales price of the property is set by the appraised value and/or thorough examination of comps in the area.
-Each homeowner should communicate with Homes by CFE regarding the listing price of their home prior to listing on the market.
+Under the CFH Legacy Program, the property’s sales price is set by the appraised value and/or thorough examination of comps in the area.
+Each homeowner should communicate with Homes by CFE regarding the listing price of their home before listing on the market.
 After notification of the borrower’s intent to sell, we prepare the resale calculation for discussion with each homeowner.

-2. analyze the loan documentation from inception of the loan; this includes the loan type the borrower received from the first trust lender, amount of down payment and the amount of the second trust loan.
+2. Analyze the loan documentation from its inception; this includes the loan type the borrower received from the first trust lender, the amount of the down payment, and the amount of the second trust loan.

-3. request that the homeowner submit a hardship letter and financial documentation including the last three months of personal bank statements, last two years of tax returns, a current statement of assets and liabilities, and a current mortgage statement from your first trust lender.
+3. Request the homeowner submit a hardship letter and financial documentation, including the last three months of personal bank statements, the previous two years of tax returns, a current statement of assets and liabilities, and a current mortgage statement from your first trust lender.

-4. review the borrower’s financials based on the documents provided.
-We will discuss potential solutions to minimize any financial distress the homeowner may potentially face in selling at a loss.
-Items that will also be considered include length of time in the property and the ability to sell the unit at a price that would cover both the first and second trust mortgages.
+4. Based on the documents provided, we will review the borrower’s financials and discuss potential solutions to minimize any financial distress the homeowner may face in selling at a loss.
+Items that will also be considered include the length of time in the property and the ability to sell the unit at a price that would cover both the first and second trust mortgages.

-5. proactively work with the borrower in a potential short sale scenario and take several factors into consideration, including the sales price of the unit, market conditions, and closing costs to identify the appropriate solution for each borrower.
+5. Proactively work with the borrower in a potential short sale scenario and consider several factors, including the unit’s sales price, market conditions, and closing costs , to identify the appropriate solution for each borrower.
 If the borrower chooses to list the property without consulting Homes by CFE, our options to remedy will be limited.

-Homes by CFE will work directly with the borrower to discuss the possible paths forward to minimize the risk to both the borrower and our organization.
-Each homeowner’s financial condition will vary, as will the tools and guidance that our team will provide in each scenario.
-Due to the unique nature of each situation, there is not a single solution that will work for every homeowner.
-We are committed to working together to find a solution that fits each circumstance.
+Homes by CFE will work directly with the borrower to discuss possible ways to minimize the risk to the borrower and our organization.
+Each homeowner’s financial condition will vary, as will the tools and guidance our team will provide in each scenario.
+Due to the unique nature of each situation, no single solution will work for every homeowner.
+We are committed to working together to find a solution for each circumstance.

-For questions about this policy or for additional information, each homeowner is advised to reach out to us.
+Each homeowner is advised to contact us for questions about this policy or for additional information.
 We are here to support homeowners through the sale process.